EmersonElectricCo/lowball-arangodb-authdb/README.md

 - port - the port to connect with
 - user - the user to authenticate to the arango instance
 - password - the password for the user
-- verify - Irrelevant for non-TLS connections, true to validate certificates, false to not do so.
+- verify - Irrelevant for non-TLS connections, true to validate certificates, false to skip validation.
            Can also be set to a path to a certificate file that will be used for validation.
 - database_name - the name to give the database which will hold the collection storing the tokens
 - collection_name - the name to give the collection to hold the tokens.